RealmRazer/hollowed_blight/content/index.md

 ---
 title: Hollowed Blight
 ---
-**Current Date**: Mutio 23, NL 223
+**Current Date**: Mutio 24, NL 223

-Night has come to [[Blackport]], and with it came the [[Fiends]]. [[Horlstock's Gate]] has been breached by a [[Fiends|monster]] of old age and power, all while the city stays eerily silent.
-Seeing to their tasks at the end of the day, the #players respond to the new threat, each seeking their own priorities.
-Time marches forward.
+Hammer to steel.
+A song in the court.
+Lost travelers darting through the streets.
+A light piercing the dark.

+The #players stress to the leader of [[Blackport]] on the depth of the terror in play.
+All the while, some brave few make their way to secure the people from the danger they face, assisting those who are doing their part.